docarray/docarray/docs/user_guide/storing/docindex.md

     ```

 The [find_batched()][docarray.index.abstract.BaseDocIndex.find_batched] method returns a named tuple containing
-a list of `DocList`s, one for each query, containing the closest matching documents; and the associated similarity scores.
+a list of `DocList`s, one for each query, containing the closest matching documents and their similarity scores.

-## Perform filter search and text search
+## Filter search and text search

-In addition to vector similarity search, the Document Index interface offers methods for text search and filter search:
+In addition to vector similarity search, the Document Index interface offers methods for text search and filtered search:
 [text_search()][docarray.index.abstract.BaseDocIndex.text_search] and [filter()][docarray.index.abstract.BaseDocIndex.filter],
-as well as their batched versions [text_search_batched()][docarray.index.abstract.BaseDocIndex.text_search_batched] and [filter_batched()][docarray.index.abstract.BaseDocIndex.filter_batched]
+as well as their batched versions [text_search_batched()][docarray.index.abstract.BaseDocIndex.text_search_batched] and [filter_batched()][docarray.index.abstract.BaseDocIndex.filter_batched].

+!!! note
     The [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] implementation does not offer support for filter
     or text search.

-To see how to perform these operations, you can check out other backends that do.
+    To see how to perform filter or text search, you can check out other backends that offer support.

-## Perform hybrid search through the query builder
+## Hybrid search through the query builder

-Document Index support atomic operations for vector similarity search, text search and filter search.
+Document Index supports atomic operations for vector similarity search, text search and filter search.

-In order to combine these operations into a singe, hybrid search query, you can use the query builder that is accessible
+To combine these operations into a single, hybrid search query, you can use the query builder that is accessible
 through [build_query()][docarray.index.abstract.BaseDocIndex.build_query]:

 ```python